neil314159/portfolio-project-4/README.md

 ![index](/media/readme/features/create_review.png)

 #### Book Review Card
-This UI element gathers all the data about a book and presents it to the user in a variety of contexts, for exmaple in the reviews index, in the search page, in the category listing.
+This UI element gathers all the data about a book and presents it to the user in a variety of contexts, for example in the reviews index, in the search page, in the category listing.
 It shows the book cover, the author and title of the book, the reviewer and the number of stars the reviewer gave the book.
 Both the cover image and the Read Reiew button provide a link to a detailed view of the book review.

 ![index](/media/readme/features/book_card.png)

 #### Detailed Review
 When the user clicks on an individual review, this page shows them the full details including the text of the review.
-The user is laso given the option to add the book to their wishlist or purchase it if the reviwer included a link.
-If the user is logged in and looking at one of their own revierws, they will laso be presented with buttons to edit or delete the review.
+The user is also given the option to add the book to their wishlist or purchase it if the reviewer included a link.
+If the user is logged in and looking at one of their own reviews, they will also be presented with buttons to edit or delete the review.

 ![index](/media/readme/features/review_detail.png)